 NEGWA/USW - The introduction of non-pipe alternatives represents a significant departure from GSEP’s original purpose to reduce chronically leaky/compromised pipeline already present in communities around the Commonwealth; the working group did not study how moving away from GSEP’s original purpose would affect system safety, reliability, and cost for those remaining on the system and the Commonwealth more broadly.
 This change fails to provide any labor standards consistent with the economic development purposes of the Commonwealth; labor standards were not considered by the working group consistent with this proposed amendment.

-Comment – HEET –The intent of this edit is to ensure equitable access to non-gas pipe alternatives for all customers.
-However, the designation of “EJ community” is only a rough statistical proxy for a disadvantaged community (for instance, a large portion of Lexington is designated as an “EJ community”).
-An alternative to the suggested language might be to institute performance-based ratemaking that takes into account the percentage of low-to-moderate income customers connected to that year’s non-gas pipe alternatives.
-This could meet the intent of the edit better.

 Requires consideration of “non-gas pipe alternative,” and a finding that such alternative is infeasible or not cost-effective

-Proposed by: HEET/PowerOptions
+Proposed by: HEET, PowerOptions

-Proposal Statement: In order to reduce stranded gas assets in the future as the Commonwealth transitions to clean electricity for all but the hard-to-decarbonize sector, non-gas pipe alternatives should be the prevailing assumptions and should be installed wherever feasible and financially viable.
+Proposal Statement: In order to reduce stranded gas assets in the future as the Commonwealth transitions to clean electricity, non-gas pipe alternatives must be the prevailing assumption for all GSEP pipe replacements.
+They should be installed wherever feasible and financially viable.

+How to determine the feasibility and financial viability will change over time as technology and costs change.
+Thus it is best to allow the Department to regularly assess how best to define these two terms.
+One potential method for cost effectiveness would be that the proposed measure is predicted to provide customers with heating at an affordable cost throughout its “used and useful” lifetime.
+Given that gas infrastructure is not likely to be widely used and useful past the state’s net zero emission mandate of 2050, it is likely that many non-gas pipe alternatives will be projected to provide customer heating at more affordable cost over their longer lifespan than new gas infrastructure.

-Also, in the compiled redlines of the edits, it appears that the intent of this text was lost.
-Text should be “(viii) shall be a non-gas pipe alternative unless demonstrated by a gas company to be not feasible or not cost effective.”
+Please note: in the compiled redlines of the edits, it appears that the intent of this text was changed.
+Text should read “(viii) shall be a non-gas pipe alternative unless demonstrated by a gas company to be not feasible or not cost effective.”

 Supported by: NCLC; Conservation Law Foundation